igrr/mkspiffs/README.md

 ## To do

-- [ ] Add more denug output and print spiffs debug output
+- [ ] Add more debug output and print SPIFFS debug output
 - [ ] Error handling
 - [ ] Determine the image size automatically when opening a file
 - [ ] Code cleanup